Beyond Teal : The Androgynous Organisation (T.A.O.)

 To go deeper into the origins of this project & the theory of blindspots, collective shadow work, compassion/anger work and dialectics applied to the future of leadership & organisations … >> T.A.O. media

 Thank you to all the people who supported / are supporting this research/action project!
-If you‘ve enjoyed reading this, please share it with your networks or show your encouragement by clapping (till 50 times!) to this article.
+If you‘ve enjoyed reading this, please share it with your networks or show your encouragement by clapping a few times to this article!

 Timothée Brès — Catalysing generative futures through collective shadow work & underground dance music.
 Learn more at timotheebres.com